TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Future versions of this function after v6.1 will extend it to output to an on-page visible log and/or log back to Node-RED.

+### `navigate(url)` - Either show a new route or navigate to a new page :id=navigate

+Returns the current URL after navigation (if any).

+The URL can be:

+1. A full URL (e.g. `https://example.com/somewhere`)
+2. A relative URL (e.g. `./anotherpage.html`)
+3. A routing hash (e.g. `#route02`)

+Or a combination of (1 OR 2) and 3.

+#### Relative URLs

+Are relative to the CURRENT PAGE.
+So if that is `index.html`, `./page2.html` would be in the same source folder as would `./folder` (which would move to `./folder/index.html`).

+Similarly, if on the `folder` page, `../` would move up a level to the main index html page.

+#### Routing Hashes

+For pure front-end routing, using `uibrouter` or similar library, simply send `#newroute` to move to the new route without reloading the page.

+Putting a hash on the end of a full or relative URL will trigger the route on the resulting page load.

 ### `truthy(val, [default])` - Returns true or false or the optional default value depending on the value